 When you pay your taxes with your business as a sole proprietor, you need to either use an EIN or your SSN.
 You will also need to share this with any clients who will send you a 1099 form.

-I don’t know about you, but I’m much more comfortable sharing my EIN with people I don’t know then my SSN.
+I don’t know about you, but I’m much more comfortable sharing my EIN with people I don’t know than my SSN.

-It took only minutes to apply on the IRS website, and gave me a lot of peace of mind.
+It took only minutes to apply on the IRS website and it gave me a lot of peace of mind.